 From here, there will be various default options that you can override if you so wish, simply by clicking Advanced and following a series of subsequent steps.
 You can choose one of a number of restore locations: Original Location, which involves the data being restored to the folder or files it was in at the time of the last backup; Alternate Location, in which data is restored to a folder designated by you, with the directory structure being preserved; or Single Folder, which involves files being restored to a single folder without the directory structure being preserved.
 After selecting either of the latter two options, you will need to enter the folder path to use or select it by clicking Browse.

 Then, it’ll be a matter of determining how you want the files to be restored.
-Again, there are several options to choose from, with the first being Do Not Replace The Files On My Computer (Recommended), which is the one to opt for if you don’t want existing files to be copied over.
+Again, as part of the Data Recovery Process there are several options to choose from, with the first being Do Not Replace The Files On My Computer (Recommended), which is the one to opt for if you don’t want existing files to be copied over.
 Alternatively, you could select Replace The File On Disk Only If The File On Disk Is Older, which allows you to replace older files on disk with the backup’s newer equivalent files.
 Finally, you can also choose Always Replace The File On My Computer to ensure the replacement of all files on disk with files from the backup.

 There may also be options to restore security and system files, such as Restore Security, which restores security settings for files and folders on NTFS volumes, and Restore Junction Points, Not The Folder And File Data They Reference, which restores network drive mappings but does not restore the actual data to the mapped network drive.
 This basically means that it restores the folder that references the network drive.